vmware-tanzu/tanzu-dev-portal/content/guides/microservices/what-is-microservices-architecture.md

 ---
-title: "What is Microservices Architecture?"
+title: What is Microservices Architecture?
-linkTitle: "What are Microservices?"
+linkTitle: What are Microservices?
-subsection: "What are Microservices?"
+subsection: What are Microservices?
 weight: 1
 topics:
 - Microservices